amanpandey-crypto/amanpandey-crypto/README.md

 - Setting up CI/CD and Docker for projects
 - Basics of system design and cloud platforms (AWS, GCP)

 Passionate about backend development and DevOps, I enjoy tackling real-world challenges by building reliable and scalable systems.
-With over 2 years of professional experience, I specialize in designing clean architecture, integrating message queues, and automating deployment pipelines to deliver robust solutions.
+With over 2 years of professional experience, I specialize in designing and implementing robust backend architectures.

 ---